built in 1997

-Designed by award-winning architect Shane Blue, Fishcakes is one of just a handful of homes overlooking the white sand cove of Seal Rocks.
+Designed by award-winning architects Rachael Bourne and Shane Blue, Fishcakes is one of just a handful of homes overlooking the white sand cove of Seal Rocks.
 With seafront apex windows, 3 separate sleeping pavilions surround the private, wind protected internal courtyard.

 Indoor/outdoor flow is maintained via garage-style glass doors.
 The kitchen is understated and open with gas cooking, while a combustion fireplace adds nostalgia.